 Message from Fr.
-Amos Vicar / Chaplain and elected Chair of Governors for St Augustine’s Federated Schools:
+Amos Vicar and Chaplain for St Augustine’s Federated Schools:

-In May 2015 our Statutory Inspection of Anglican & Methodist Schools (SIAMS) found us to be "outstanding" in all areas of spiritual and moral leadership.
-On that basis, I can confidently invite you to join us in the conviction that your wish for your child is the same as our mission at St Augustine's.
+In November 2022 our Statutory Inspection of Anglican & Methodist Schools (SIAMS) found us to be “Excellent” in all areas of spiritual, moral and pastoral leadership.
+On that basis, I can confidently invite you to join us in the conviction that your wish for your child is the same as our mission at St Augustine’s.